ZiweiGu/GP-TSM/README.md

 See [`LICENSE.md`](LICENSE.md).

 ## Testcases to be put into a new test harness for UK legal texts
+(In collaboration with Dr. Brian Flanagan from Maynooth University)

 ### Original sentence
 "This is because the impetus which may lead S to seek to be